awsdocs/aws-snowball-developer-guide/doc_source/using-fileinterface.md

 + Don't write data to a Snowball Edge that is full, or write more data than the size of the remaining available storage\.
 Either action causes errors that might corrupt your data\.
 We recommend that you use the Snowball client's `snowballEdge status` command to determine the remaining amount of space on the Snowball Edge\.
 Then compare that to the amount of data you want to copy over using the file interface before copying the data\.
 + When you've finished copying data to the Snowball Edge using the file interface, you must disable the file interface to avoid losing any data that might be in the buffer but not yet written to the Amazon S3 bucket\.
 For more information, see [Disabling the File Interface](#fileinterface-cleanup)\.
 + We recommend that you keep a local copy of all data that is written to the file interface until the Snowball Edge has been shipped back to AWS and the data has been ingested to Amazon S3\.

+**Note**
+The data transfer rate using the file interface is typically between 25 MB/s and 40 MB/s\.
+If you need to transfer data faster than this, use the Amazon S3 adapter for Snowball, which has a data transfer rate typically between 250 MB/s and 400 MB/s\.
+For more information, see [Transferring Files Using the Amazon S3 Adapter](using-adapter.md)\.

 ## Starting the File Interface<a name="starting-fileinterface"></a>